Alpha-NML Universal Predictors: Introduction

-The contribution of this paper is the introduction of a class of predictors inspired by Sibson's $\alpha$-mutual information, that we call $\alpha$-NML predictors.
-This class is parametrized by $\alpha \geq 1$ and its definition depends on the choice of a prior probability distribution over the parameter space $\Theta$.
+The contribution of this paper is the introduction of a class of predictors inspired by Sibson's $\alpha$-mutual information and the connection between regret measures used in universal prediction and R\'{e}nyi divergence, that we term $\alpha$-NML predictors.
+This class is parametrized by $\alpha \geq 1$ and its definition depends on the choice of a prior probability distribution $w$ over the parameter space $\Theta$:

 As an example, for DMS this class interpolates between the KT estimator and the NML.
 For $\alpha = 1$, our predictor gives the same probability estimation \eqref{KTCondEx} as the KT predictor.
-For $\alpha = 2$, e.g., it assigns a probability that is proportional to
+For $\alpha = 2$, it assigns a probability that is proportional to

-In both cases, the probabilities are normalized in such a way that $\sum_{k=1}^m\hat{p}(k|x^{n-1}) = 1$.
-The general formula is given in Equation \eqref{CondProbFinal}.
+Finally, when $\alpha\to\infty$, we retrieve the classical NML formula.
+The general conditional formula as a function of $\alpha$ is given in Equation \eqref{CondProbFinal}.

 In the paper, we study the $\alpha$-NML predictors from two complementary perspectives.
+The first one is to investigate its performance when R\'{e}nyi divergence is used as a regret measure.
+We call such regret measures $\alpha$-regret; they can be interpreted operationally as a middle ground between the classical average regret and the worst-case regret, which are widely employed in universal prediction.
+In fact, both the average regret and the worst-case regret can be written as a maximization of a R\'{e}nyi divergence -- see \eqref{RavDiv} and \eqref{RmaxDiv}.
+If the maximization of a R\'{e}nyi divergence of any order $\alpha$ between these two extreme cases is taken as a regret measure, then it turns out that $\alpha$-NML is the optimal predictor, provided that the proper prior distribution on the parameter space $\Theta$ is chosen.

-The first one is to look at the predictors as an approximation to the NML, which gets more accurate as $\alpha$ grows.
-From this perspective, we analyze their performance in terms of worst-case regret, which is the measure under which the NML is optimal, and we investigate how much we pay in terms of regret with respect to NML, and how much we gain with respect to the KT predictor, as a function of the parameter $\alpha$, when the class of discrete memoryless sources is considered.
-For the binary alphabet case, the performance improvement of the new predictor is illustrated numerically in Figure 1 below.
+The second perspective is to look at the $\alpha$-NML predictors as an alternative to NML, when the latter cannot be used because, e.g., it does not exist.
+In fact, $\alpha$-NML converges to NML when $\alpha \to\infty$.
+However, if a finite $\alpha$ is chosen, it can be shown that $\alpha$-NML exists for some classes of distributions for which the NML does not.
+As a further example, we analyze $\alpha$-NML's performance in terms of worst-case regret, which is the measure under which the NML is optimal, and we investigate how much we pay in terms of regret with respect to NML, and how much we gain with respect to the KT predictor, as a function of the parameter $\alpha$, when the class of discrete memoryless sources is considered.
+For the binary alphabet case, the performance improvement of the new predictor is illustrated numerically in Figure 1.